-PART 12.
+PART 11.
 TRAINING

-- 12.1 The FHWA will provide DOT&PF with training, to the extent that FHWA and DOT&PF deem necessary, in all appropriate areas with respect to the environmental responsibilities that DOT&PF has assumed.
-Such training may be provided to DOT&PF by either FHWA, another Federal agency or other parties, as may be appropriate. - 12.2 The DOT&PF will continue to implement training necessary to meet its environmental obligations.
-Within three (3) months of the Effective Date of this MOU and annually thereafter, DOT&PF and FHWA, in consultation with other Federal agencies as deemed appropriate, will assess DOT&PF's need for training and develop a training plan.
-The training plan will be updated by DOT&PF and FHWA, in consultation with other Federal agencies as appropriate, annually during the term of this MOU.
-The DOT&PF will be solely responsible for the final development and implementation of its training plan.
+- 11.1 The FHWA will provide DOT&PF with training, to the extent that FHWA and DOT&PF deem necessary, in all appropriate areas with respect to the environmental responsibilities that DOT&PF has assumed.
+Such training may be provided to DOT&PF by either FHWA, another Federal agency, or other parties, as may be appropriate. - 11.2 The DOT&PF will continue to implement training necessary to meet its environmental obligations under this Renewal Package.
+In developing the training plan, DOT&PF will consult with FHWA and other Federal agencies on an ongoing basis and will update its training plan annually.
+FHWA will remain available to aid in the training needs and development of training program elements.
+DOT&PF will be responsible for the final development and implementation of its training program.

-PART 13.
+PART 12.
 TERM, TERMINATION AND RENEWAL

-13.1 Term
+12.1 Term

-13.1.1 This MOU has a term of five (5) years from the Effective Date.
+12.1.1 This MOU has a term of five (5) years from the Effective Date.

-13.2 Termination by FHWA
+12.2 Termination by FHWA

-- 13.2.1 As provided by 23 U.S.C.
-327(j)(1), FHWA may terminate DOT&PF's participation in the Program, in whole or in part, at any time subject to the procedural requirements in 23 U.S.C.
-327 and subpart 13.2.2 of this MOU.
-Termination may be based on DOT&PF's failure to adequately carry out its responsibilities under this MOU including, but not limited to: - A. persistent neglect of, or noncompliance with Federal laws, regulations, and policies; - B. failure to address deficiencies identified during the audit or monitoring process; - C. failure to secure or maintain adequate personnel and/or financial resources to carry out the responsibilities assumed; - D. substantial non-compliance with this MOU; or - E. persistent failure to adequately consult, coordinate, or account for the concerns of appropriate Federal, state, tribal, and local agencies with oversight, consulting, or coordination responsibilities under Federal environmental laws and regulations. - 13.2.2 If FHWA determines that DOT&PF is not adequately carrying out the responsibilities assigned to DOT&PF, then: - A. provide DOT&PF written notification of its non-compliance determination detailing a description of each responsibility in need of corrective action regarding an inadequacy identified; and
+- 12.2.1 As provided by 23 U.S.C.
+327(j)(1) and 23 C.F.R. part 773.117(a), FHWA may terminate DOT&PF's participation in the Program, in whole or in part, at any time subject to the procedural requirements in 23 U.S.C.
+327 and subpart 12.2.2 of this MOU.
+Termination may be based on DOT&PF's failure to adequately carry out its responsibilities under this MOU including, but not limited to: - A. persistent neglect of, or noncompliance with Federal laws, regulations, and policies; - B. failure to cooperate with FHWA during any oversight or monitoring reviews; - C. failure to address deficiencies identified during the audit or monitoring process; - D. failure to secure or maintain adequate personnel and/or financial resources to carry out the responsibilities assumed; - E. substantial non-compliance with this MOU; or - F. persistent failure to adequately consult, coordinate, or account for the concerns of appropriate Federal, State, tribal, and local agencies with oversight, consulting, or coordination responsibilities under Federal environmental laws and regulations. - 12.2.2 If FHWA determines that DOT&PF is not adequately carrying out the responsibilities assigned to DOT&PF, then:

-- B. provide DOT&PF a period of not less than 120 days to take such corrective action as the FHWA determines is necessary to comply with this MOU. - 13.2.3 If DOT&PF, after notification and the 120 day period, fails to take satisfactory corrective action, as determined by FHWA, FHWA shall provide notice to DOT&PF of its determination of termination.
+- A. The FHWA shall provide DOT&PF written notification of its non-compliance determination detailing a description of each responsibility in need of corrective action regarding an inadequacy identified; and - B. The FHWA shall provide DOT&PF a period of not less than 120 days to take such corrective action as the FHWA determines is necessary to comply with this MOU. - 12.2.3 If DOT&PF, after notification and the 120-day period, fails to take satisfactory corrective action, as determined by FHWA, FHWA shall provide notice to DOT&PF of its determination of termination.
 Any responsibilities identified to be terminated in the notice that have been assumed by DOT&PF under this MOU shall transfer to FHWA.

-13.3 Termination by DOT&PF
+12.3 Termination by DOT&PF